the1lab/1lab/README.md

 ## Contributing

-Before submitting a merge request, please check the items below
+Before submitting a merge request, please check the items below:

 - [ ] The imports are sorted (use `find -type f -name \*.agda -or -name \*.lagda.md | xargs support/sort-imports.hs`)